rajeshvu/vscode-extension-ansible-powermax/README.md

 - Insert PowerMax Ansible tasks into your playbooks with a single click.
 - Snippets cover common storage operations: provisioning, masking, snapshot, replication, and more.
 - **Hover Suggestions**: Hover over a PowerMax module or option name to instantly view detailed documentation, including type, description, and default values.
 The documentation is formatted for readability and includes color-coded hints.
+* **Intelligent Suggestions:**
-- **Completion Provider**: Get intelligent suggestions for module options and their values as you type.
-Simply type a colon (`:`) after an option name to trigger a list of possible choices.
+    * **Module & Option Suggestions:** Get intelligent suggestions for module options and their values as you type.
+    * **Task Examples:** Type `- name:` to get a list of all available task examples to insert directly into your editor.
+* **Inline Documentation:** Hover over any PowerMax module or option to instantly view detailed documentation.
+The documentation is formatted for readability and includes color-coded hints, along with details on type, description, and default values.

 ---